gurumojo/text/neurodiversity/diagnosis.md

 effectively against such odds one must be [armed with the knowledge of their own surrounding context](./test.md).

-Writ large by those dubbing themselves allies amidst gnashing of teeth at how much suffering *they* face at the hands of this so called monstrous calamity, pathologizing the most benign of behaviors in their suffering offspring while shouting over adults with lived experience who in chorus (using approaches ranging from gentle to bombastic) admonish them to adopt simple and effective behavioral changes of their own.
+Writ large by those dubbing themselves [allies](./glossary.md#ally) amidst gnashing of teeth at how much suffering *they* face at the hands of this so called monstrous calamity, pathologizing the most benign of behaviors in their suffering offspring while shouting over adults with lived experience who in chorus (using approaches ranging from gentle to bombastic) admonish them to adopt simple and effective behavioral changes of their own.
 For something only diagnosed via behavioral indicators, we've allowed quite a broad brush to paint over speculation and bias by employing the haughty medicalized nature of the language used in describing others' lives instead of raising up those different, and at times challenging, voices to speak for themselves.

 With a cursory glance at Autism Advocacy, all focus would seem to be on prevention and cures.
-Let me assure you these practices equate to [eugenics](./glossary.md#eugenics), torture, and murder.
+Let me assure you these practices equate to internationally condemned practices like conversion therapy, [eugenics](./glossary.md#eugenics), torture, and murder.
 Spend some time on a dive into web search results on Ole Ivar Løvaas if you're finding it difficult to come along with me on this....